apache/calcite/site/_docs/index.md

 object as a schema and its collection fields `emps` and `depts` as tables.

-Calcite does not want to own data; it does not even have favorite data format.
+Calcite does not want to own data; it does not even have a favorite data format.
 This example used in-memory data sets, and processed them using operators such as `groupBy` and `join` from the linq4j library.
 But Calcite can also process data in other data formats, such